-- Is there a plan B for it to be undertaken remotely if further restrictions are imposed?
+- If you are planning on undertaking your placement in person, is there a plan B for it to be undertaken remotely if restrictions are imposed?

-- Look at the Government Advice and Government Travel Advice websites.
+- Look at the Government advice website and also the Government Foreign Travel advice website

-- Ensure you have travel and health insurance in place (refer to taking your placement abroad section).
+- Ensure you have travel insurance in place.

 - Check travel and accommodation cancellation policies before booking.

 - You may want to consider whether flexible start dates are possible.